unavailable-2374/Pan_TE/README.md

-# Zhou Lab @ AGIS Pan_TE
+# Pan_TE
-Design for linear or graph genome TE detection and annotation
+Design for linear or graph genome TE detection and classification

 ## Software Installation